mindey/eday/README.rst

 Compatibility
 --------------

 The package is compatible with Python 2 (up to version 1.0.1) and Python 3 (from version 1.0.2).
-Under Python2, it relies on the `dateutil` module for Python 2 compatibility when parsing ISO format strings.
+Python 2 users will need the ``dateutil`` module for parsing ISO format strings.

 License
 -------